nspcast/htotw/content/posts/2021-09-01-episode-422-what-is-a-religious-exemption.md

 ---
-title: 422 What is a religious exemption?
+title: AN 422 What is a religious exemption?
 author: Dustin
 type: post
 date: 2021-09-02T04:34:46+00:00